wishzhai/PopGlitch-VAE/README.md

+This is code for: “Blaming the Algorithm: An Analysis of Interpolation Failures in MusicVAE’s Latent Space,”
+     3rd Workshop on Human-Centric Music Information Research (HCMIR@ISMIR), 2025.
 # PopGlitch-VAE

 A research project that fine-tunes Google's Magenta MusicVAE model using glitched POP909 dataset to explore the model's capacity for learning experimental music characteristics.